timgrady92/SIFTed/README.md

 # SIFTed

 > **Note**: Tool integration is currently in development.
 Workflows are being introduced slowly and methodically after rigorous testing.
+Existing workflows should be treated as experimental at best.

 **Training wheels for forensic analysts.**